Finn24-09/better-bookmarks/README.md

 - **Vercel:** Connect your GitHub repository
 - **Netlify:** Drag and drop the `dist` folder
 - **GitHub Pages:** Use GitHub Actions for automatic deployment
+- **Docker:** Use the provided Docker setup for containerized deployment

 ## 🧪 Development